bakpakin/Fennel/reference.md

 * `in-scope?` - does the symbol refer to an in-scope local?
 Returns the symbol or `nil`.
 * `macroexpand` - performs macroexpansion on its argument form; returns an AST.

+Note that lists are compile-time concepts that don't exist at runtime; they are implemented as tables which have a special metatable to distinguish them from regular tables defined with square or curly brackets.
+Similarly symbols are tables with a string entry for their name and a marker metatable.
+You can use `tostring` to get the name of a symbol.

+As of 1.0.0 the compiler will not allow access to the outside world (`os`, `io`, etc) from macros.
+The one exception is `print` which is included for debugging purposes.
+You can disable this by providing the command-line argument `--no-compiler-sandbox` or by passing `{:compiler-env _G}` in the options table when using the compiler API to get full access.

+Please note that the sandbox is not suitable to be used as a robust security mechanism.
+It has not been audited and should not be relied upon to protect you from running untrusted code.

-Note that other internals of the compiler exposed in compiler scope are subject to change.
+Note that other internals of the compiler exposed in compiler scope but not listed above are subject to change.

 ## `lua` Escape Hatch